Batch Bayesian Active Learning with Partial Batch Label Sampling: Introduction

-Even with the myopic assumption, Bayesian Decision Theory encounters batching as an obstacle, a challenge that is addressed in this work.
-In modern machine learning, for a variety of reasons, data is typically labeled in batches rather than querying labels one-at-a-time.
-A common technique is to select the batch as the $B$ samples with the highest scores, but this often leads to redundancy in selection, where similar samples with high scores are selected together.
-Although \cite{kirsch2019batchbald} takes the batching issue into consideration, it requires computation that can be exponential in the batch size, making it infeasible for large batch sizes. \cite{kirsch2023stochastic} lowers the computational cost for batching by adding Gumbel noise to the scores for selection, but our empirical results show that they are not as effective without hyperparameter tuning.
-With this limitation, it has often been found \citep{zhang2024labelbench} that simpler heuristic-based algorithms like uncertainty sampling \citep{lewis1995sequential} work equally or better than principled probabilistic algorithms.
+On the other hand, most Bayesian-based active learning algorithms use single-point objectives, which aim to select one best data point at a time.
+These kinds of objectives often encounter batching as an obstacle, a key challenge that is addressed in this work.
+In modern machine learning, for practical reasons, data is typically labeled in batches rather than querying labels one-at-a-time.
+A common technique is to select the batch as the $B$ samples with the highest scores (top-$B$ selection), but this often leads to redundancy in selection, where similar samples with high scores are selected together.
+Although \cite{kirsch2019batchbald} takes the batching issue into consideration and tries to directly extend the single-point objective of BALD to multiple points in a batch, it requires computation that can be exponential in the batch size, resulting in intractability of estimation, making it infeasible for large batch sizes. \cite{kirsch2023stochastic} lowers the computational cost for batching by adding Gumbel noise to the scores for selection, but our empirical results show that they are not as effective without hyperparameter tuning.
+In active learning, hyperparameter tuning is difficult since budget constraints do not allow for collecting data with multiple hyperparameters and selecting the best one \citep{lowell-etal-2019-practical}.
+With the above limitations, it has often been found \citep{zhang2024labelbench, werner2024cross} that simpler heuristics-based algorithms like uncertainty sampling \citep{lewis1995sequential} work equally or better than principled Bayesian-based active learning algorithms.

+Given the above challenges, we aim to avoid the redundancy of top-$B$ selection and the intractability of batch score estimation, but also having to query one data point at a time from annotators.
+Batch active learning is required for practicality, but single-point selection is optimal given the objectives.
+Our key insight is to keep the outer loop as batch active learning, while simulating labeling one data point every step in the inner loop using pseudo-labels.
+In this case, each data point selection aligns with the single-point objective, while the annotation process aligns with batch active learning.